 This course offers an introduction to the theories of interpersonal communication, focusing on the development of an awareness of communication in social and professional contexts and on the perception of self and others.
 The course covers theory and the application of communication strategies used in daily interactions and one-on-one and small group communication, including how verbal and nonverbal communication can be used to improve relationships.
 Lecture Hours: 39.
-Prerequisite(s): ENG 101.
-Usually offered in the fall.
+Prerequisite(s): ENG 101 with a grade of "C" or better.
+Usually offered in the fall and spring.